 - updated participant manuals with resource materials;

 - continuing education credits;

 - The goal is for the clinicians to be:

 Confident – The training provides time to gain the knowledge and practice the skills, using multiple case application exercises.

 Competent – The curriculum is based on 24 core competencies derived from empirical evidence and best practices based on perspectives of clinical and research experts.

 *These competencies from the basis of Assessing and Managing Suicide Risk (AMSR), a one-day training developed by AAS for the Suicide Prevention Resource Center (SPRC), AMSR focuses on knowledge and attitudes, using skill demonstrations, discussions, and journaling through the course.
 AMSR is suitable for classes of any size.
-Using a two-day format with a smaller class size, RRSR augments the core AMSR content with skill rehearsal and case application exercises.
+Using a smaller class size, RRSR augments the core AMSR content with skill rehearsal and case application exercises.
 Communities or organizations may sponsor the RRSR and AMSR together or separately, depending on their training goals and curriculum, which is the intellectual property of the Education Development Center, Inc. To learn more about the AMSR, call 1-877-438-7772 or go to www.sprc.org/featured_resources/trainingandevents/index.asp